-Should you have any questions or need any advice after your discharge then you are welcome to call the Cardiac Support Nurse Link Line: 01223 638100, Monday to Friday 9.00am-5.00pm, except Bank Holidays.
+Should you have any questions or need any advice after your discharge then you are welcome to call the cardiac support nurse link line: 01223 638100, Monday to Friday 09:00 -17:00, except bank holidays.
 You will receive a letter from the hospital with your outpatient appointment and this can be anywhere from 6-12 weeks following your operation.

-If you have any queries about this appointment please contact the Cardiac Outpatient call centre on 01223 638933 between the hours of 9.30am-4.00pm Monday to Friday.
+For queries about this appointment contact the cardiac outpatient call centre on 01223 638933 between 09:30-16:00 - Monday to Friday